philipturner/molecular-renderer/README.md

 Scriptable Mac application for running OpenMM simulations and visualizing them at 120 Hz.

 TODO:
-- Query GPU cores via OpenCL and calibrate compute power to reference machine.
+- Query GPU cores via OpenCL and calibrate compute power to reference machine, display TFLOPS in advanced debug overlay.
 - Are massive-LOD spheres or virtualized ray-traced geometry faster?
 - Gather data at sub-frame resolution and incorporate motion blur (only for smaller simulations).
 - Use MetalFX temporal upscaling to reduce GPU load?
 (Spatial on AMD)